 - Cutting board

 - Plastic spoon

 - Serving vessel

-Preparing Instant Pot Glazed Carrots: Tips for Success
+Preparing Low FODMAP Instant Pot Glazed Carrots: Tips for Success

-This is a pretty simple recipe and probably doesn’t require much explanation.
-Here are a few things I’m still going to bring up:
+This low FODMAP glazed carrots recipe is a pretty simple and probably doesn't require much explanation.
+There are still a few things I'm going to bring up: